Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 What?

-Well, are they going to do something in their sealed section?
+Well, they're going to do something in their sealed section?

 Yeah.